shaybogomoltz/BRITNZ/README.md

 # IT_BR_NZ
-Mission: To connect Brazilians that work with IT at NZ and help those who want to be one
+Mission: To connect Brazilians that work with IT at NZ and help those who want to be one.

 So far we got 5 sections:
 1- LINKEDIN PROFILES OF IT RECRUITERS